-Furthermore, if you’re serious about writing, there is no magical fix-all program; you must build your own editing skills to catch advanced tense errors and other inconsistencies within your piece.
+Furthermore, if you’re serious about writing, there is no magical fix-all program; you must build quality proofreading skills to catch advanced tense errors and other inconsistencies within your piece.

-Thankfully, you can improve your proofreading skills if you put the time and effort in.
+Thankfully, you can learn quality proofreading skills if you put the time and effort in.

-Read Your Work Aloud
+Read Your Work Out Loud

-Reading aloud can also help you evaluate the fluency of your paragraphs.
+- Helps you find the paragraph flow.
+Reading out loud can also help you evaluate the fluency of your paragraphs.
 If you intend on sharing your writing with others, what you wrote should be easy to comprehend.

 Have Your Computer Read Your Work for You

-Another strategy to proofreading your own work is to ask your device to read what you wrote back to you.
-This will let you judge the flow of your work and help you catch your most common errors.
-Furthermore, sometimes our brains fill in the blank when mentally reading off a screen, and hearing a computer voice will ensure you don’t accidentally misspell or omit something grammatically crucial.
+- You won’t miss anything.
+Sometimes our brains fill in the blank when mentally reading off a screen, and hearing a computer voice will ensure you don’t accidentally misspell or omit something grammatically crucial.

 Work on your projects over multiple days